degreepath/auditor/tests/snapshots/2018-19/major/asian-studies.md

 For this major, you must complete “Language”, “Seminar”, and “Electives”.

 ## Language
-For this requirement, you must have at least one course taken with either the asian_language_chinese or asian_language_japanese attribute.
+For this requirement, you must take at least one course with either the asian_language_chinese or asian_language_japanese attribute.

 ## Seminar
-For this requirement, you must have at least one course taken with the “asian_seminar” attribute.
+For this requirement, you must take at least one course with the “asian_seminar” attribute.

 ## Electives
-For this requirement, you must have at least six courses taken with the “asian_elective” attribute.
+For this requirement, you must take at least six courses with the “asian_elective” attribute.

 # Custom Attributes